 Jason Cornell is an equity partner with the law firm Fox Rothschild LLP.
 Jason practices in Fox Rothschild’s Litigation and Family Law departments in West Palm Beach, Florida.
-Jason focuses his practice on commercial and civil litigation throughout Florida, with an emphasis on non-compete litigation.
+Jason focuses his practice on civil litigation throughout Florida, with an emphasis on divorce and family law, as well as non-compete litigation.
 You can reach Jason at (561) 804-4415 or firstname.lastname@example.org.

-Below are some recent posts Jason has written on Florida non-compete litigation:
+Below are some recent articles Jason has written on Florida divorce law:

 What are Florida’s Residency Requirements for a Divorce?

 Temporary Alimony in Florida (Part 1): Maintaining a Standard of Living.

 Understanding Equitable Distribution in a Florida Divorce.